BlackHillSoftware/z-java/JCL/README.md

 // CLASPATH='java/lib/javax.mail-1.6.2.jar',
 // CLASPAT2='java/lib/activation-1.1.jar'
 ```
-The path name does not begin with a "/" which means the path is relative to the user's home directory.
+This JCL compiles a Java file.
+The path names do not begin with a "/" which means the paths are relative to the user's home directory.
 If the user's home directory is /u/userid, the file to be compiled is:
 ```
 /u/userid/z-java/java/z-mail/src/main/java/com/blackhillsoftware/zos/ZMail.java
 ```